 I’ve written about my process of self-publishing a book.
 This is the third instructional article in a four-part series.

-While I’ve ghostwritten a lot of children’s books, I haven’t followed the process after that.
+While I’ve ghostwritten a lot of children’s books, I hadn’t followed the process after that.

-I have done some illustration reviews, but usually, I hand the polished manuscript to my client with a list of illustrators and formatters, and that’s it.
+I have done some illustration reviews, but usually, I handed the polished manuscript to my client with a list of illustrators and formatters, and that was it.

 After a while, I realized that figuring out what to do once you have your manuscript can be a bit overwhelming.
 I wanted to provide my clients with more information to help them with the next step, so I decided to revise a book I had published a few years ago.

-When I first wrote the book, I paid someone on Fiverr to take my Word doc manuscript, format it, design a cover, and upload it to Kindle and CreateSpace.
+When I first wrote the book, I paid someone on Fiverr to take my Word doc manuscript, format it, design a cover, and upload it to Kindle.
 I had no involvement whatsoever aside from writing the manuscript.

-From that experience I learned that you should really hire someone or a service who knows what they’re doing.
-While sometimes going the cheap route can work out, sometimes it doesn’t.
+From that experience, I learned that you need to hire someone or a service that knows what they’re doing.
+While sometimes going the cheap route can work out, more often it doesn’t.
 So, buyer beware.

 Okay, back on track.

 Once the cover was ready to go, I sent my fully edited manuscript along with the cover image to the book formatter.
-I used Book Formatters.
+This service is no longer in business.

-The book I published is nonfiction, so all I needed to do was send the manuscript in a Word doc along with the cover.
-They designed the interior and created a PDF of the book (a print-ready file), which they’ll send to me for review.
+Since the book I published is nonfiction, all I needed to do was send the manuscript in a Word doc along with the cover.
+They designed the interior and created a PDF of the book (a print-ready file), which they sent to me for review.

-Once I okayed the PDF, the formatter moved on to build the ebook which are ePub and MOBI files.
-They also created a print version at my request.
+Once I okayed the PDF, the formatter moved on to build the ebook.

-You will need to let the formatter know which selling platform or aggregator you’ll upload your book to, such as KDP (Retailer), Smashwords (Aggregator), IngramSpark (Aggregator), or other.
+You will need to let the formatter know which selling platform or aggregator you’ll use to upload your book, such as Amazon KDP (Retailer), Smashwords (Aggregator), IngramSpark (Aggregator), or another platform.
 There are different formats for different publishing platforms.

-If you’re not sure what an aggregator does, this service distributes your book.
-In other words, they make it available for sale in a number of places, like Barnes & Noble, Amazon, and so on.
+An aggregator distributes your book.
+In other words, they make it available for sale at various retailers and wholesalers, such as Barnes & Noble and Amazon.

 Not all aggregators have the same distribution network.
 IngramSpark has an extensive network with over 39,000 retailers, including libraries.